 How to Cloak Affiliate Links Without a Plugin

-To cloak your affiliate links manually, you will need to create a file called .htaccess in the root directory of your website.
-If you already have a .htaccess file, you can add the following code to it:
+You'll need to create or edit a file called .htaccess in your website's root directory.
+If you already have this file (most WordPress sites do), you can add the following code to it:

-This code will redirect any traffic that does not have an affiliate cookie to your website with the affiliate ID attached to the URL as a query parameter.
-You can then use this query parameter in your links to track clicks and commissions.
+This code redirects any visitor who doesn't have an affiliate cookie to your website with the affiliate ID attached as a query parameter.
+You can then use that parameter in your links to track clicks and commissions.

 How to Cloak Affiliate Links Using a Plugin